rvlsoft - Fotolia

 However, the Email Privacy Act would reportedly not protect internet companies from searches of their overseas servers by US law enforcement agencies.

-For three years, Microsoft has resisted attempts by US Department of Justice to access to emails stored on Microsoft servers in Ireland, while Google is planning to appeal against a court order to hand over emails of Gmail users stored outside of the US to the FBI, arguing that doing so will put the privacy of non-US citizens at risk.
+For three years, Microsoft has resisted attempts by US Department of Justice to access to emails stored on Microsoft servers in Ireland, while Google is to appeal against a court order to hand over emails of Gmail users stored outside of the US to the FBI, arguing that doing so will put the privacy of non-US citizens at risk.

 Both cases involve warrants issued under the US Stored Communications Act, which many technology firms and privacy advocates consider outdated, particularly in light of the EU-US Privacy Shield personal data exchange agreement reached in 2016.